by Ron D’Andrea

 So how can you make contract renewal a sure thing?

 First of all, you can’t assume that leaping in with a metaphorical bunch of roses at the eleventh hour is going to cut the mustard.
 This is about longevity.
 Know when each client’s contract is up for renewal and pre-empt it by a good month or so by remind them contract-renewal time is around the corner and offer a meeting to discuss the renewal.
-Then get started on your homework, which will put you at a 15% to 20% renewal advantage to those companies that just wing it.
+Then get started on your contract renewal strategy, which will put you at a 15% to 20% renewal advantage to those companies that just wing it.

 Assess your value in the market